kevintuhumury/milkman/README.md

 Eventhough the API documentation shows the responses as XML, Milkman will return JSON as it's default response format.

+### Example usage of Milkman

+Milkman was actually created to power the [Remember The Milk Dashing widget](https://github.com/kevintuhumury/dashing-rememberthemilk).
+You can check out a [preview](https://github.com/kevintuhumury/dashing-rememberthemilk#preview) here.

 ## Contributing

 You're very welcome to contribute to this gem.
 To do so, please follow these steps: